MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/purchase-order-changes-after-confirmation-enable.md

 ## Turn on Copilot support for the Confirmed purchase orders with changes workspace

 The **Confirmed purchase orders with changes** workspace is enabled by default.
 The workspace can be used either with or without its AI-powered and Copilot functionality.
-If you want to enable its AI features, make sure that you've also enabled Copilot capabilities in finance and operations apps, as described in [Copilot prerequisites](enable-copilot.md).
+If you want to enable its AI features, make sure that you've also enabled Copilot capabilities in finance and operations apps, as described in [Enable Copilot capabilities in finance and operations apps](enable-copilot.md).

 ## Troubleshoot the Copilot configuration